nigelhorne/Config-Abstraction/README.md

 It should be possible to escape the separator character either with backslashes or quotes.

+Due to the case-insensitive nature of environment variables on Windows, it may be challenging to override values using environment variables on that platorm.

 # SUPPORT

 This module is provided as-is without any warranty.